Alyeko/alyeko.github.io/coolmaps.md

-# Making-Cool-Maps-In-Python
+# Making-Cool-Maps-with-Popups
-**Description:**
+**Language and Tools Used: Python, Geopandas, Geopy, Folium** **Description:**

-For this project, selected African cities were chosen, coordinates obtained from google, and geocoded with geopy.
+For this project, selected African cities were chosen, coordinates obtained from a google search, and geocoded with geopy.
 Folium was used to make an interactive map with appropriate popups.

 Two articles [Making Cool Maps with Geopy and Folium](https://towardsdatascience.com/making-simple-maps-with-folium-and-geopy-4b9e8ab98c00) and [Your Cool Folium Maps on the Web](https://towardsdatascience.com/your-cool-folium-maps-on-the-web-313f9d1a6bcd) were written to share how to create the interactive map, visualizing African cities, and how to finally make deployment to the web, with heroku.